JAlblas/fullstackopen/part0/exercise_0_6.md

         server-->>browser: The server sends a 201 response with the message: {"message":"note created"}
         deactivate server

-        Note right of browser: The browser renders the updated list of notes
+        Note right of browser: The JS pushes the new note to a lit.
+The browser renders the updated list of notes
 ```